 When I signed my son up to join our local baseball team I knew that baseball wasn’t really his “thing” but I feel like it is important to expose him to a variety of activities.
 I quickly realized that some of his indifference to the sport was because he did not feel successful.
 His visual tracking skills are not well developed yet which made hitting the ball a bit frustrating for him.
-That’s when we came up with the idea for Pendulum Water Blast: a visual tracking activity Rather than just giving up on this opportunity for him to be involved in a team sport we decided to work on the skills that he needed to be successful.
+Since we work with children who have special needs we are very aware of the importance of good visual processing skills.
+That’s when we came up with the idea for Pendulum Water Blast: a visual tracking activity.
+Rather than just giving up on this opportunity for him to be involved in a team sport we decided to work on the skills that he needed to be successful.
 In this case, visual tracking.

 Visual tracking is the ability to quickly and accurately look (fixate), visually follow a moving object (pursuit) and efficiently move our eyes so we can fixate on objects from point to point (saccades).
 It’s a skill we use every day to explore our surroundings, play sports, and in reading and writing which can affect academic performance.
 Amazingly, his skills absolutely improved after playing Pendulum Water Blast: a visual tracking activity.